OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 This review problem is the first one in a sequence of three problems that require you to complete the implementation of a recursive function that uses continuation-passing style programming.
-This problem use the :math:`gcd` function introduced in the first problem in this set, but you do not need to remember how it was implemented.
+This problem uses the :math:`gcd` function introduced in the first problem in this set, but you do not need to remember how it was implemented.

 .. avembed:: Exercises/PL/RP13part2.html ka